 We were visiting characters, and Richard asked if these two little ones were cast members.
 It took me a moment to realize what he meant, and then a smile spread across my face.
 How realistic are these cast member “uniforms” on this brother and sister?
 The attention to details, the name badges, the miniature sizes are impressive.
 This brother and sister’s mom had made these outfits.
 I asked her if she had a shop because she clearly has talent.
 She said that she did not, but do you agree with me that she could?

 Do you remember that I said that we had two Fast Pass tickets that we had not used?
-One of them was used at Tower of Terror.
+Tower of Terror is where one of them was used.
 Do you not think that this cute creativity deserved the other one?
 We thought that it did, and I am pretty sure that my friend who gave them to us would agree.
 Richard and I asked the mom if she would allow us to give it to them, and then Boy performed this act of kindness.
 They happily thanked us, and we went on our way.

 These are a few of the random acts of joy that we shared while on our trip to Walt Disney World.
 There were more bubbles given out.
-There were goodies shared.
-There were smiles given.
+Goodies were shared.
+Smiles were given.
 There were even a few friendships made.
 Remember that kindnesses can be big or small as long as they bring happiness.
 Be sure to look for opportunities to help folks enjoy their days!